 2. Send various types of emails

 - Promotional offer or discount email.
 Discounting has long been a strategy to encourage sales -- both online and offline.
-Studies showed that 72% of millennials are open to retargeting via discounts, and conversion rates can be as high as 5%.

-3. Nurture existing customers for repeat purchases
+3. Retain existing customers for repeat purchases

 4. Use software to assist with e-commerce email marketing